 At first glance, it can be difficult to tell if you’re covered by the protections granted in Section 504.
 According to the legal text, the law applies to a “qualified individual with a disability.”
 So how does the OCR determine whether you apply?
 The provisions define qualified individuals as those with a physical or mental condition that substantially restricts one or more major life activities.
-The Department of Education (DOE) provides some examples of these types of impairments.
+The Department of Education (ED) provides some examples of these types of impairments.
 However, please keep in mind that this is not a comprehensive list:

 Receiving Academic Adjustments

 Disclosing your disability status to your college is completely optional, however you will need to disclose this information if you wish to receive academic adjustments.
 This gives your college administration the information and time they need to arrange for assistive aids and services for your classes.
 Here are some examples of the academic adjustments colleges provide:

 |Sound amplification aids||Speech to text software||Accessible testing locations|